How many projects would you like to apply for?

 You should not book nonrefundable travel until you have received confirmation of your acceptance for the project.
 Project leaders have the right to disqualify a participant at any time during the project if they feel the participant is incapable of continuing without jeopardizing their own or the group´s health, well-being or safety.
-Pets, firearms and fireworks are prohibited on projects.
+Pets, firearms, fireworks and playing music on portable speakers are all prohibited on projects.

 Cancellations & Refunds